lanternadev/lanternadev/README.md

 - Deployment and management of M365 Purview Risk and Compliance
 - Fully automated end-to-end deployment of Azure DevOps Repository and cloning to local Git repository using Plaster to deploy module templates
 - SharePoint on-premises migration module, built using the ShareGate PowerShell Module and PnP
-- Module to identify SP on-premises site collections approaching their quota limit
+- PowerShell Module to identify SP on-premises site collections approaching their quota limit